Interview by Silvia Iacovcich

 What’s the chief enemy of creativity?

 CD: Here is a quote from Anne Lamott that perfectly answers this question better than I ever could “Perfectionism is the voice of the oppressor, the enemy of the people.
 It will keep you cramped and insane your whole life, and it is the main obstacle between you and a shitty first draft.
-I think perfectionism is based on the obsessive belief that if you run carefully enough, hitting each stepping-stone just right, you won’t have to die.
-But, unfortunately, the truth is that you will die anyway and that a lot of people who aren’t even looking at their feet are going to do a whole lot better than you and have a lot more fun while they’re doing it.”
+I think perfectionism is based on the obsessive belief that you won’t have to die if you run carefully enough, hitting each stepping stone just right.
+But, unfortunately, the truth is that you will die anyway and that a lot of people who aren’t even looking at their feet will do a lot better than you and have a lot more fun while they’re doing it.”

 You couldn’t live without…

 CD: Internet, I am a digital guy.
 It’s my window to the world and to all the fantastic people I know in different places.
-It’s an essential part of my connectivity to my family, friends and colleagues.
+It’s essential to my connectivity to my family, friends and colleagues.

 DD: My work.
-My grandmother explained to me that, “A work is different from a job; it will be the most honest relationship you ever have”.
+My grandmother explained to me, “Work is different from a job; it will be the most honest relationship you ever have”.
 I would be lost without it.